inpe-cdsr/catalog/quick-start.md

 ### Production mode

-Before running in production mode, you must log in the following registry in order to download all necessary Docker images:
+Before running in production mode, you must log in the following Docker registry in order to download all necessary Docker images:

 ```
 $ docker login registry.dpi.inpe.br